-It is estimated that around 80 000 eels are caught as bycatch in the coastal trap fisheries for wrasse, but the majority of these are released unharmed.
+It is estimated that around 80 000 eels are caught as bycatch in the coastal trap fisheries for wrasse, mainly Labrus bergylta, but the majority of these are released unharmed.
 Also, the estimate is uncertain because the same eels can be caught repeatedly.
 Eels migrate through the Norwegian Sea, but there is currently no significant marine fishery targeting eel.